MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicy.md

   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: Description for the policy.
   - `[DisplayName <String>]`: Display name for the policy.
-  - `[EffectiveRules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The list of effective rules like approval rule, expiration rule, etc. evaluated based on inherited referenced rules.
-E.g. If there is a tenant wide policy to enforce enabling approval rule, the effective rule will be to enable approval even if the polcy has a rule to disable approval.
+  - `[EffectiveRules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: Not implemented.
+The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
+For example, if there is a tenant-wide policy to enforce enabling an approval rule, the effective rule will be to enable approval even if the policy has a rule to disable approval.
     - `[Id <String>]`: Read-only.
     - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
       - `[(Any) <Object>]`: This indicates any property can be added to this object.